korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 <p style="text-align: justify;">
 Now, this code doesn't compile.
-IntelliJ tells us that the *Required Type is Adventure*, and *Provided is Movie*.
+IntelliJ tells us that the "Required Type is Adventure," and "Provided is Movie."
 Why is this a problem?
 First of all, the compiler isn't going to run the code to figure out what will really happen.
 It has to be satisfied with making assumptions about the code, based on how we write the code.